Construction Oversight on Complex Residential Projects

 On a project where their role is well-defined and the contract structure warrants their involvement, a competent owner's rep provides real services:

-• Reviews subcontractor bids and evaluates whether pricing is competitive for the scope and current market conditions
+• Reviews general contractor pricing, including bid tabulations presented by the contractor, and evaluates whether costs are reasonable for the scope and current market conditions

-• Monitors construction progress through regular site visits and compares actual progress to the published schedule
+• Monitors construction progress through regular site visits and manages the payment application process

-• Reviews change orders, evaluates the scope validity, and assesses whether the pricing is reasonable
+• Reviews change orders, evaluates scope validity, and assesses whether pricing is reasonable

 • Tracks the owner's budget and reports expenditures against the approved budget